azimuttapp/azimutt/libs/serde-aml/docs/README.md

 AMLv2 is coming 2 years after AMLv1 ([post](https://azimutt.app/blog/aml-a-language-to-define-your-database-schema) & [PR](https://github.com/azimuttapp/azimutt/pull/98) ^^).
 During this time we discovered a lot of new use cases and some shortcomings (such as composite foreign keys).

-This new iteration fix a few issues, improve consistency and add nice features such as [namespace](./namespace.md) and [properties](./properties.md).
+This new iteration fixes a few issues, improve consistency and add nice features such as [namespace](./namespace.md) and [properties](./properties.md).

 We made it retro-compatible so you only have to fix the issued warnings but if you want to look at what needs to be adapted, look at the [migration doc](./migration.md).